Vyral/base-template/_posts/2018-06-22-what-1-organization-is-doing-to-address-childhood-hunger.md

 {% include youtube.html %}

-Today I am excited to bring you some important information about a great local organization: the Community Food Bank of Eastern Oklahoma.&nbsp;
+Today I am excited to bring you some important information about a great local organization: the Community Food Bank of Eastern Oklahoma.

-Eileen Bradshaw, the executive director of the Community Food Bank, joined me to explain a little bit about what they do.&nbsp;
+Eileen Bradshaw, the executive director of the Community Food Bank, joined me to explain a little bit about what they do.

 With approximately 450 partner programs, this organization helps to distribute food throughout the state.
 According to Eileen, about one in every four children goes to bed hungry at night.
-And, as we can all agree, this is unacceptable.&nbsp;
+And, as we can all agree, this is unacceptable.

 **“It’s part of our job just to make sure [these children] get what they need,” says Eileen.**